 5334.
 Theories and Techniques of Psychotherapy (3).
 Prerequisite: PSY 5316.
 Consideration of theories of psychotherapy with adults.
 Discussion of professional issues and problems related to the area of counseling psychology.

 5338.
 Seminar in Psychopathology (3).
-Prerequisite: Graduate standing in the department or consent of instructor.
+Prerequisite: Graduate standing in the department or instructor consent.
 A survey of theoretical perspectives and research findings concerning the causes, diagnosis, and treatment of psychopathology.

 5340.
 Automaticity and Control in Social Behavior (3).
 Exploration of the automatic and controlled aspects of social behavior and thought across several areas of social psychology.

 5345.
 Research Seminar in Clinical and Counseling Psychology (3).
-Prerequisite: PSY 5447 with a grade of C or better (can be taken concurrently) or consent of instructor.
+Prerequisite: PSY 5347 (concurrent enrollment allowed) or instructor consent.
 Survey of methods and approaches to research in these areas.

 5350.
 History and Systems of Psychology (3).
 The nature of psychological systematics and theory construction, including cultural and other factors influencing system building; consideration of major systems from the Hellenic period to the present.